-All staff of the Centre should follow the good practice guidelines attached (see RYA Sample Document 4) and agree to abide by the Centre Code of Conduct (see RYA Sample Document 5).
+All staff should follow the good practice guidelines attached (see RYA Sample Document 4) and agree to abide by the Code of Conduct (see RYA Sample Document 5) and the RYA Racing Charter contained in the Racing Rules of Sailing.
 Those working or volunteering with young people should be aware of the guidance on recognising abuse (see RYA Appendix A).

-Adults are requested not to enter the showers and changing rooms at times when children are changing before or after junior/youth training or activity.
+Adults are requested not to enter the showers and changing rooms at times when children are changing before or after junior/youth training or racing.
 If this is unavoidable it is advised that they are accompanied by another adult.

-The Centre will seek written consent from the child and their parents/carers before taking photos or video at an event or training session or publishing such images.
+Lagoon Watersports will seek written consent from parents/carers before taking photos or video of a child at an event or training session or publishing such images.
 Parents and spectators should be prepared to identify themselves if requested and state their purpose for photography/filming.
-If the Centre publishes images of children, no identifying information other than names will be included.
-Any concerns about inappropriate or intrusive photography or the inappropriate use of images should be reported to the Centre Welfare Officer.
+If the Club publishes images of children, no identifying information other than names will be included.
+Any concerns about inappropriate or intrusive photography or the inappropriate use of images should be reported to the Club Welfare Officer.